FlowFuse/flowfuse/docs/hardware/ctrlx-node-red.md

 ## Installation Procedure

-Follow these steps to install the Rexroth CtrlX App by FlowForge on your ctrlX device:
+Follow these steps to install the Rexroth CtrlX App by FlowFuse on your ctrlX device:

 1. In the ctrlX CORE web interface, navigate to the window **Settings** ➔ **Apps**.